danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Custom Hooks
 Custom Hooks are a mechanism to reuse stateful logic in React.
 Instead of using higher-order components or render props to share stateful logic, we can encapsulate it inside a reusable function.

-Easy exercise: Create a custom Hook useCounter that manages a simple counter state with increment and decrement functions.
+## easy exercise: Create a custom Hook useCounter that manages a simple counter state with increment and decrement functions.

-# Solution
+## Solution

 ```